About WQA Professional Certification

 Time to get certified?
 Learn more.

 Learn all about WQA's MEP training and what it takes to become a certified water treatment professional.

-Take the exam at the 2017 WQA Convention in Orlando.
+Take the exam at the 2018 WQA Convention & Exposition in Denver.

 Candidates for certification must complete the certification-specific courses in the Modular Education Program (MEP) to be eligible for examination.